mishun/minisat-rust/README.md

 ## What is not working yet?

-  - Reading (gzipped) CNF from stding.
+  - Reading (gzipped) CNF from stdin.
   - Proper allocation/reallocation of clauses (GC log messages are fake to test output against minisat).
 Probably need to wait Rust allocation features stabilization before implementing it.
   - Proper Ctrl-C handling.
-  - Writting DIMACS when solving is interrupted.
+  - Writing DIMACS when solving is interrupted.

 ## Why?